The same old debate about the Easter story and whether or not to believe it

 That isn’t a rhetorical question.
-I worry that I missed some subtlety, either in the classroom 20 years ago or on the opinion page this week.
-Or perhaps Kristof’s thick-headed questions left Jones without much room for subtlety at all.
+I worry that I missed some subtlety, either in the classroom 20 years ago or on the opinion page last month.
+Or perhaps Kristof’s thickheaded questions left Jones without room for any subtlety at all.

 It’s a binary argument—but the two sides only seem like opposites.
 The truth is, both leave the believer in charge.
 The choice is yours: accept the resurrection or don’t.
 Either way, you’re the boss.

-In regards to God, everyone in this argument seems too committed to what Avivah Zornberg calls “the obscenity of understanding.”
+In regards to God, everyone in this argument seems to commit what Avivah Zornberg calls “the obscenity of understanding.”
 And no one in this argument seems ready to acknowledge that God’s boundless work might defy the boundaries of the human mind.

 Resurrection faith within Christian community is far more fluid—and much more urgent.
 The day before Easter, I led a funeral for a church family’s baby.
 She died during delivery.
 The funeral was in her parents’ backyard.
 As we buried her ashes, I read Paul’s sneering denunciation of the grave.
 In my 19 years as a liberal Protestant pastor, plenty of people have asked me if I believe in the resurrection.
 No one has ever asked me that question at a funeral.

 The baby’s extended family had come in from Wisconsin.
 Her parents and their relatives stood together weeping.
 They were stunned, unspeaking.
 When I was done, they carried dirt with their bare hands, closing the grave they’d dug on Good Friday.
 Even her little cousins held a silent reverence.